CHIHCHIEH-LAI/Portfolio/README.md

 ## Distributed Systems
 ### Fault-Tolerant Key-Value Store (currently working on)
-In this project, I will be building a fault-tolerant key-value store that supports CRUD operations (Create, Read, Update, Delete).
+In this project, I've built a fault-tolerant key-value store that supports CRUD operations (Create, Read, Update, Delete).
 The key-value store will also provide load-balancing using a consistent hashing ring to hash both servers and keys, and it will be fault-tolerant up to two failures.

 The project is built upon the foundation of a Membership Protocol, which I have implemented.
 The project handles failure detection and maintains a dynamic view of the membership in the distributed system.